dec1costello/Golf/TOUR_Championship_2011/README.md

 ### Model Explainability

 For model explainability, I utilized the [SHap library](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) to analyze the stack model's estimators and base models.
 Additionally, I employed the [Lime library](https://github.com/marcotcr/lime) to train the best-performing model, GradientBoostingRegressor, which served as the final estimator or meta-model in the stack model.
 Below, I present the SHap charts for both the putting and approach models using LGBMRegressor.

+#### Key Insights

+* Super surprised to see distance from edge matters more than distance to pin for putting, curious if this would be the case if I had a larger dataset

 ### [Model Arch](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb)

 In Part 5, I explore the relationship between Distance to the Pin & Lie vs Strokes to hole out at the Tour Championship.
 I Ensemble the top  preforming models together using a [Stack](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingRegressor.html) to minimize [Bias](https://towardsdatascience.com/a-quickstart-guide-to-uprooting-model-bias-f4465c8e84bc) and [Variance](https://x.com/akshay_pachaar/status/1703757251474063861?s=20).
 This iterative process maximized predictive accuracy of Expected Strokes(xS)